AI Fluency 4D Framework

 "What human sign-off is required after AI involvement?"

 Accountability doesn't transfer to AI.
-Diligence names the human who owns the outcome — and the minimum verification step before shipping.
+Diligence names the human who owns the outcome, along with the minimum verification step before shipping.

 How Cycles Work

 Every human-AI collaboration is a chain of prompts.
-Fluently classifies those prompt chains into four kinds of clusters — Delegation, Description, Discernment, and Diligence — and defines how they connect, loop, and restart into a repeatable cycle.
+A framework like the 4D Framework classifies those prompt chains into named clusters: Delegation, Description, Discernment, and Diligence.
+Fluently defines how they connect, loop, and restart into a repeatable cycle.

 One cluster = a chain of related prompts